damar-wicaksono/uqtestfuns/docs/test-functions/alemazkoor-2d.md

 ## Description

-The McLain S1 function is defined as follows:
+The `Alemazkoor2D` function is defined as follows:

 $$
 \mathcal{M}(\boldsymbol{x}) = \sum_{i = 1}^{5} x_1^{2i} x_2^{2i}
 $$

 where $\boldsymbol{x} = \{ x_1, x_2 \}$
 is the two-dimensional vector of input variables further defined below.